developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/about/index.md

 ### New Features

-* Android apps made with **EB 2.0 (and higher) can use [substitution variables](../configreference/#substitutionvariables)** such as those for the device's "primary directory" (%PRIMARYDIR%) and an app's "install directory" (%INSTALLDIR%) in place of fully qualified (absolute) path names.
+* Android apps running on **EB 2.0 (and higher) can use [substitution variables](../configreference/#substitutionvariables)** such as those for the device's "primary directory" (%PRIMARYDIR%) and an app's "install directory" (%INSTALLDIR%) in place of fully qualified (absolute) path names.
 This can help make coding easier and less error prone while simplifying enterprise deployment across varied devices. **Zebra recommends using substitution variables rather than absolute paths whenever possible**.

 * **EB 2.0 and higher also supports [page-based actions](../pageactions)**, which can execute JavaScript code and/or predefined commands based on the contents of a page.
 In some instances, this feature can be used as a substitute for DOM injection with similar effect.